Analysis | Who could have predicted the Capitol riot? Plenty of people -- including Trump allies.

-To the extent they have addressed his conduct, they’ve cherry-picked a comment from his speech before the Jan.
+To the extent that they have addressed his conduct, they’ve cherry-picked a comment from his speech before the Jan.
 6 Capitol riot in which he told people to head to the Capitol but said they should protest “peacefully.”
-But this was interspersed with a series of mixed messages that at least some interpreted as advocating drastic measures.
-Trump has repeatedly toyed with the prospect of violence by his supporters, and whether he bears responsibility for inciting them in this particular case, this was hardly an unforeseen event.
+But this was interspersed with mixed messages that at least some interpreted as advocating drastic measures.
+Trump has repeatedly toyed with the prospect of violence by his supporters, and regardless of whether he bears responsibility for inciting them in this particular case, this was hardly an unforeseen event.

 Indeed, it was more or less predicted by both Trump allies and critics.